Cakeyan/SoPhy_Evaluation/rope.md

 **00060**

-How many ropes are there in the video?
+Is there any gray sphere in the video?

 **00061**

-How many brown objects are there in the video?
+Is the tension of the blue rope greater than that of the green rope?

 **00062**

-If we want the gray sphere to move down, what can we do?

-A. Decrease the mass of the blue cube

-B. Decrease the mass of the blue sphere
+Which direction would the yellow solid pulley rotate if the blue sphere were much heavier?

-C. Decrease the mass of the gray sphere

-D. Increase the mass of the gray sphere

-E. Increase the mass of the blue cube
+A. Stationary

+B. Anti-clockwise

+C. Clockwise

 **00063**

-If the blue cube were much heavier, what would happen?
+If the blue cube were much lighter, what would happen?

-A. The green sphere would move down
+A. The green pulley would not move

-B. The green pulley would rotate anti-clockwise
+B. The gray sphere would move up

-C. The orange pulley would not rotate
+C. The orange pulley would not move

-D. The yellow hollow pulley would rotate clockwise
+D. The gray sphere would move down

 ----